maxcrous/magnify_motion/README.md

 Install the dependencies by running `pip install -r requirements.txt`.
 Then, run `python reproduce_paper.py`.

+Magnifying a 10-second video can take up to a minute on an average laptop.
+If you cannot view the video output file, try opening it with [VLC media player](http://www.videolan.org/vlc/).

 ## File structure
 | Name                    | Purpose                                                                           |
 |-------------------------|-----------------------------------------------------------------------------------|